stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 * Define `priority(n, v)` as `Gi("P" || n || v)`.

-For each round `n` until nomination has finished, a node picks the available peer `v` with the highest value of `priority(n, v)` from among the nodes in `neighbors(n)`.
-It then merges any valid values from `v`'s `votes` and `accepted` sets to its own `votes` set.
+For each round `n` until nomination has finished (see below), a node starts _echoing_ the available peer `v` with the highest value of `priority(n, v)` from among the nodes in `neighbors(n)`.
+To echo `v`, the node merges any valid values from `v`'s `votes` and `accepted` sets to its own `votes` set.
 The notion of message validity is dictated by higher-layer software, but should be mostly independent of replicated state.
 For instance, nodes might check that values can be syntactically parsed, that signed transactions have correct digital signatures, and that timestamp fields are not in the future.

 Nodes must not send an `SCPNomination` message until at least one of the `votes` or `accepted` fields is non-empty.
-When these fields are both empty, a node that has the highest priority among its neighbors in the current round (and hence is listening to itself for votes) solicits a candidate value from higher-layer software and adds this value to its `votes` field.
-Nodes that do not have the highest priority wait to hear `SCPNomination` messages from other nodes, echoing the nominations sent by the highest-priority nodes in the current and prior rounds.
+When these fields are both empty, a node that has the highest priority among its neighbors in the current round (and hence should be echoing its own votes) adds the higher-layer software's input value to its `votes` field.
+Nodes that do not have the highest priority wait to hear `SCPNomination` messages from the nodes whose nominations they are echoing.

 If a particular valid value `x` reaches quorum threshold in the messages sent by peers (meaning that every node in a quorum contains